KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 The topojson file was previously created under the *CATALOGS>Layers* menu item and will be added as a layer to the map widget.

 Furtherly the figure below shows also the definition of the *Data Connection* as *Join*.
 This is because a combination between a dataset and a topojoson file has been used as both of them have in common the column ID_1.

 .. figure:: media/image111.png

         Example of map with *Join* settings

-The goal is to show the *POPULATION* for each region when hovered over with the mouse.
+The goal is to show the measure *POPULATION* for each region when hovered over with the mouse.
 To do this, you will need to enable a *Tooltip* by choosing the layer and property to display.

 .. figure:: media/image112_map.png